Lieb-Robinson bounds with exponential-in-volume tails: Summary of results

+where the sum over $S$ is taken over subsets which intersect $B_1, \dots, B_m$ non-trivially. \end{thm} We expect that the restriction to a cubic lattice is just a technical convenience, and that a similar result should hold for a general graph embedded in $d$ spatial dimensions.

+The first application of this volume-law scaling bound is given in Sec.~\ref{sec:simulation}, where we explicitly derive an improved estimate for the simulation complexity of local and quasi-local quantum systems. \begin{thm}[Cor.~\ref{cor:polynomial_simulate} (Informal version)] Let $H$ be a local or quasi-local Hamiltonian on a $d-$dimensional cubic lattice of qudits.
+If $\rho$ is a state such that the marginal $\rho_S$ on any connected set $S$ can be obtained with at most exponential resources, then we provide an algorithm to compute the expectation $\Tr[A(t)\rho]$ to error $\epsilon$ with classical resources

-This exhibits polynomial scaling in $\frac{1}{\epsilon}$, and we conjecture that this bound has the best possible scaling in both $\epsilon$ and $t$.
-In particular, this result recovers the $\exp(\mathrm O((\LRvel t)^d))$ time-dependence that one would expect from a simulation with a strict lightcone, such as a random unitary circuit \cite{nahum2018,keyserlingk2018} while maintaining the polynomial scaling in error tolerance $\epsilon$ for a fixed time.
+\end{thm} This complexity exhibits polynomial scaling in $1/\epsilon$, and we argue that this bound has the best possible scaling in both $\epsilon$ and $t$.
+Note that this scaling is just slightly weaker than the naive expectation of Eq.~\eqref{eq:introsim2}.
+In particular, this result recovers the $\exp(\mathrm O((\LRvel t)^d))$ time-dependence that one would expect from a simulation with a strict light cone, such as a random unitary circuit \cite{nahum2018,keyserlingk2018}, while maintaining the polynomial scaling in error tolerance $\epsilon$ for a fixed time with a suitably $d$- and $t$-dependent prefactor, which reduces to a constant in the case $d=1$, as known from existing Lieb-Robinson bounds.

-We additionally explore the applications of bounds such as \eqref{eq:intronested} in condensed matter physics.
-More concretely, we study spontaneous $\mathbb{Z}_2$-symmetry-breaking phases of quantum matter.
-In Theorem.~\ref{thm:splitting}, we show that if states $\ket{\psi_{\pm}}$ are connected to GHZ states $\ket{\pm}$ (symmetric under the broken $\mathbb{Z}_2$ symmetry) through a finite-time evolution under a local or quasilocal symmetric Hamiltonian, then the energy splitting between these states is exponentially suppressed in system volume.
-In other words, in a ferromagnetic phase, the splitting between the lowest two energy levels in the system is exponentially small in the volume of the system, rather than just the linear system size.
-Furthermore, in Theorem.~\ref{thm:disorder} we show the that the disorder parameter, defined as $\lim_{R\to\infty}\left \langle \prod_{i \in B_R} X_i \right\rangle$ where $B_R$ is a $d$-dimensional ball of radius $R$, decays exponentially with the volume of $B_R$.
-These results suggest a new diagnostic tool to distinguish quantum phases of matter, which we illustrate via a concrete example with Rokhsar-Kivelson-like states \cite{rokhsar1988,ardonne2004,castelnovo2008}.